AdobeDocs/commerce-operations.en/help/operational-playbook/process/testing.md

 A/B testing is the process of comparing two different versions of the website to see the difference in performance.

-Once the website is created, running A/b testing helps to test which words, phrases, images, content etc. are working best towards increasing in conversion rate.
-E.g. A/B testing a green CTA button and red CTA button to understand which colour button is preferred by the customers.
+After creating the website, use A/B testing to test which words, phrases, images, and content are most effective at increasing your conversion rate.
+For example, A/B testing a green CTA button and red CTA button to understand which color customers prefer.

-As a rule. it is recommended that A/B testing is conducted twice a year on major release, features and front-end optimisations.
+As a rule, we recommend that you conduct A/B testing twice a year on major release, features, and frontend optimizations.

 ## Deployment testing

 ![Deployment testing icon](../../assets/playbooks/deployment-testing.png)

-The objective of deployment testing to check that all the build, changes, design, load etc. Works are per the requirement on the production site.
-This is testing is important as this is the final check before the site goes live, and customers would get to view the site and the functionality.
+The objective of deployment testing to verify that all the build, changes, design, and load work as expected on the production site.
+Deployment testing is important because it is the final check before the site launches and customers get to view the site and the functionality.

-Deployment testing should be done on staging before the release and bug fixing executed accordingly to avoid any live issues and impacting customers from checking out.
-As well, testing should be done after every release on the live environment to ensure ease of adding to cart and transacting.
+You should do deployment testing on a staging (non-production) environment before launch and fix any bugs that could prevent customers from checking out.

+In addition, you should test after every release on the production environment to ensure ease of adding to cart and transacting.